glassipbel/BubblePictures/README.md

 ## Updates History

-*Version 2.1.3
+Version 2.1.3
-- Change the property in the Layout Configurator called 'numberForTruncatedCell' to 'displayForTruncatedCell'.
+- Changed the property in the Layout Configurator called 'numberForTruncatedCell' to 'displayForTruncatedCell'.
 This property now is an Enum that supports:
   - Number (The only previous available value)
   - Text
   - Image Type (URL, Image or Color)